-When the topic of ergonomics comes up in a discussion, most people these days already know that you should use a quality ergonomic task chair and that alternating between sitting and standing throughout the day can be beneficial for your health.
+When the topic of office ergonomics comes up in a discussion, most people these days already know that you should use a quality ergonomic task chair and that alternating between sitting and standing throughout the day can be beneficial for your health.
 These things are easy to picture being healthier, they immediately feel better.

 What is much easier to overlook though is the significant impact that a few small ergonomic accessories can have over time.
 In this post, I will explain why these ergonomic accessories are a must-have for just about anyone who spends their days at a desk.